-After assigning an impact score for each objective under Step Two, FHFA will calculate a simple average of the impact scores of all of the objectives grouped under each evaluation area (outreach, loan products, loan purchases, investments and grants) to produce a single numerical score for each evaluation area.
-The numerical score for each evaluation area will then be multiplied by the applicable weight in the graphic below to produce a Step Two overall performance score for the Enterprise for each underserved market.
+After assigning an impact score for each objective under Step Two, FHFA will calculate a simple average of the impact scores of the objectives grouped under each evaluation area (outreach, loan products, loan purchases, investments and grants), excluding any objectives it agrees are infeasible.
+The result of this calculation will be a single numerical score for each evaluation area.
+The numerical score for each evaluation area will then be multiplied by the applicable weight in the graphic below and summed to produce a weighted average for the Enterprise for each underserved market.